ConorWilliams/libfork/docs/benchmarks/benchmarks/matmul.md

 C_{00} = A_{00}B_{00} + A_{01}B_{10}
 \]

-The recursion stops at a conventional cubic base case:
+The recursion stops at the conventional cubic base case:

 ```cpp linenums="1"
 for (unsigned i = 0; i < n; ++i)